-The danger of doing that is that you will put yourself and the person that you are with in a box.
+The danger of doing that is that you put yourself and the person you are with in a box.

-Unfortunately, with time, that box will begin to get smaller and smaller as your needs change.
+Unfortunately, with time, that box gets smaller and smaller as your needs change.

-They are still trying to appeal to the “you” of old.
+They are stuck in the past, trying to appeal to the “you” of old.

 That “you” of old is gone.

-The more you avoid putting labels on anyone and understand the inevitability of change, the more likely you are to find the best possible person for you.
+The more you avoid putting labels on anyone and acknowledge the inevitability of change, the more likely you are to find the best partner for you.

 Get the very best dating advice straight to your inbox!